awsdocs/amazon-ses-developer-guide/doc-source/logging-using-cloudtrail.md

 + [VerifyEmailAddress](https://docs.aws.amazon.com/ses/latest/APIReference/API_VerifyEmailAddress.html)
 + [VerifyEmailIdentity](https://docs.aws.amazon.com/ses/latest/APIReference/API_VerifyEmailIdentity.html)

 **Note**
 Amazon SES delivers *management events* to CloudTrail\.
 Management events include actions that are related to creating and managing resources within your AWS account\.
 In Amazon SES, management events include actions such as creating and deleting identities or receipt rules\.
 Management events are different from *data events*\.
 Data events are events that are related to accessing and interacting with data within your AWS account\.
 In Amazon SES, data events include actions such as sending emails\.
 Because Amazon SES only delivers management events to CloudTrail, the following events **aren't** recorded in CloudTrail:
 SendEmail
 SendRawEmail
+SendBulkEmail
 SendTemplatedEmail
 SendBulkTemplatedEmail
 SendCustomVerificationEmail
 You can use event publishing to record events related to email sending\.
 For more information, see [Monitor email sending using Amazon SES event publishing](monitor-using-event-publishing.md)\.

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
 + Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials\.
 + Whether the request was made with temporary security credentials for a role or federated user\.
 + Whether the request was made by another AWS service\.